contentful/contentful-bootstrap.rb/README.md

 > Notice that on the second command we're using the `--use-preview` flag to use the Preview API to fetch the content.

-2. Create or update a space with the imports:
+2. Create or update a space with the templates:

 ```bash
 # Import published content